Blockchain in Telecom: Which companies are leading the research?

 Moreover, QLC Chain has very recently — in mid-October 2018 — launched another of their innovative ideas TestNet, with which network users can monetize their own network resources.

-- Blockchain-based telecommunication solutions in automobile
+- Blockchain-based telecommunication solutions in the automobile

 QLC Chain has been making moves toward exploring domains for their technology to grow.
-It has signed a cooperation agreement with Cenntro Automotive Group with the aim to develop Internet of Vehicle (IoV) technologies by deploying Blockchain-based telecommunication solutions.
+It has signed a cooperation agreement with Cenntro Automotive Group with the aim to develop the Internet of Vehicle (IoV) technologies by deploying Blockchain-based telecommunication solutions.

 Consortiums – Strategies that can be expected in future